espocrm/documentation/user-guide/quotes.md

 You can add Quotes panel to Account's detail view to be able to see related quotes.
 You can do it at Administration > Layout Manager > Accounts > Relationships.

 Layout of bottom fields (total values) can be modified at Administration > Layout Manager > Quotes > Bottom Total.
-Available since Advanced Pack 1.32.0 version.

 ## Quote Items